utdata/icj-project-template/README.md

 - Use the search to find the Google Docs API and choose it.
   - Make sure `icj-project` is selected in the top nav near the Google Cloud Services logo.
   - Then click on the **Enable** buttton to activate it.
-- Sue the search bar to find `Google Sheets API` and do the same to enable that.
+- Use the search bar to find `Google Sheets API` and do the same to enable that.

 ### Setting up the environment variable